Abhiramvp/Abhiramvp/README.md

 ---

 ## 🔬 What I work on
-- Real-time optimization and feedback control design for inverter dominant microgrids, integrating stability-constrained operating points with converter-level control loops
+- Real-time optimization and control design for inverter dominant microgrids.
 - Controller-Hardware-in-the-Loop (C-HIL) based validation pipelines for power-electronic control strategies, including repeatable real-time testing and closed-loop performance benchmarking
 - Robust feedback control synthesis for uncertainty-afflicted DC networks with parametric variation, load uncertainty, and dynamic coupling
 - End-to-end convex and semidefinite optimization pipelines for constraint-aware, stability-certified control and operating point computation